-The potential for archaeological resources on the WTC Site was considered in Phase IA Archaeological Assessment-World Trade Center Property, prepared by Historical Perspectives, Inc. in October 2003 (see Appendix K.1).
-The archaeological potential of the Southern Site was considered in Phase IA Archaeological Assessment-Southern Site, Block 54, Lot 1, and Block 56, Lots 15, 20 and 21, prepared by Historical Perspectives, Inc. in October 2003 (see Appendix K.2).
+The potential for archaeological resources on the WTC Site was considered in Phase IA Archaeological Assessment-World Trade Center Property, prepared by Historical Perspectives, Inc. in October 2003.
+The archaeological potential of the Southern Site was considered in Phase IA Archaeological Assessment-Southern Site, Block 54, Lot 1, and Block 56, Lots 15, 20 and 21, prepared by Historical Perspectives, Inc. in October 2003.
 The archaeological sensitivity of Route 9A was previously considered in extensive documentation in connection with the Westway Project and the Route 9A Reconstruction Project.
-In particular, reports consulted included: Cultural Resources Summary Report April 1996 prepared by Vollmer Associates LLP and Allee King Rosen & Fleming, Inc. and Appendix C: Cultural Resources to the Final Environmental Impact Statement, May 1994 prepared by Allee King Rosen & Fleming, Inc.
+In particular, reports consulted included: Cultural Resources Summary Report April 1996 prepared by Vollmer Associates LLP and Allee King Rosen & Fleming, Inc. and Appendix C: Cultural Resources to the Final Environmental Impact Statement, May 1994 prepared by Allee King Rosen & Fleming, Inc./Hartgen Archaeological Associates, Inc.